eonu/goldfish/README.md

 ## Setup

-To set up the font family:
+To set up the font faces:

 - Make sure the font files are in the correct directory
 - Copy the `volter` and `volter-bold` directories, along with `goldfish.css`, to your application